davidyap7/admin/patterns.md

 To define the different spaces for your cloud organization, consider the following guidance:

 * Define and enforce a naming convention.
-For example, define a naming convention where the space name includes information about where the organization is located and the type of cloud ({{site.data.keyword.Bluemix_notm}} Public, {{site.data.keyword.Bluemix_notm}} Dedicated, or {{site.data.keyword.Bluemix_notm}} Local).
+For example, define a naming convention where the space name includes information about where the organization is located and the type of cloud.
 You can change the name of a space after it is created.
 If a space name is altered, notify all of the space team members about the change.
 * Define the restrictions that apply to the space.
 For example, define the type of applications that can be developed, managed, and deployed in each space.
 * Identify the manager of the space.
 You might want to delegate the space administration to more than one person.